clutchkingasiimov/MachineLearningProjects/README.md

 ### Histopathologic Cancer Detection via Image Classification (Image Detection)
 This project was my first breakthrough into image detection where I implemented a basic CNN to detect the images which might be prone to developing cancer in them.
 The neural network was trained on my NVIDIA gpu and image processing was tested using desaturation and rasterisation.

+### K-Means clustering (Clustering)
+A small project I did to understand the basics of K-means clustering and see its use cases in various situations such as market segmentation and anomaly detection.